What are the best credit cards to use when shopping on Amazon Prime Day?

 Like Chase Freedom Flex, the Chase Freedom Unlimited card boasts Purchase Protection and participates in Amazon’s Shop With Points program, so you can pull the same direct-redemption trick here.
 What’s better than earning beaucoup bonus points on Prime Day shopping, then cashing in on your next Amazon run?

-- Earning Rewards: Most eligible purchases earn unlimited 1.5% cash back.
+- Earning Rewards: After the promotional period ends, most eligible purchases earn unlimited 1.5% cash back.
 However, certain purchases made through Chase’s Ultimate Rewards shopping portal may earn up to 10% cash back.
 Travel purchases made through the Chase Ultimate Rewards portal earn 5% cash back, while eligible purchases at restaurants and drugstores earn 3% cash back.
 Once earned, cash back never expires.

 - Redeeming Rewards: Redeem your rewards in any amount for statement credits, bank account deposits, and credits against Amazon purchases via Shop With Points.
 You can also redeem for gift cards (including Amazon gift cards, sometimes at special redemption rates), general merchandise, travel, and more.
 Redemption minimums and point values may vary for noncash redemption options.

-- Introductory APR: Enjoy 0% APR for 15 months on purchases, then variable regular APR applies, depending on your creditworthiness (currently 14.99% to 24.74% APR).
+- Introductory APR: Enjoy 0% APR for 15 months on purchases and balance transfers, then variable regular APR applies, depending on your creditworthiness (currently 17.24% to 25.99% APR).

 - Key Fees: There is no annual fee.
 The foreign transaction fee is 3%.